Upfront Timeslots

 WORKSHOPS AND SERVICE BLUEPRINTING

-I strategically planned and facilitated a series of cross-functional workshops spanning over five distrinct work streams to align stakeholders and define the end-to-end customer journey.
+I strategically planned and facilitated a series of cross-functional workshops spanning over five distinct work streams to align stakeholders and define the end-to-end customer journey.
 These sessions were designed to foster collaboration, build shared understanding, and drive consensus across teams.
 Each workshop included a structured agenda covering key activities such as customer journey mapping, service blueprinting, dependency identification, and ownership assignment for each phase of the project.
 By incorporating background context and aligning on goals upfront, I ensured that all participants were equipped to contribute meaningfully.
 The workshops also helped surface interdependencies and clarify roles, enabling teams to work more cohesively and efficiently.
 This collaborative approach not only strengthened stakeholder engagement but also laid the foundation for a unified vision and actionable roadmap.
 The outcomes directly informed design and delivery strategies, ensuring that solutions were both customer-centric and operationally feasible.

 TESTING PLAN AND METRICS